Skip to main content

 New Jersey Adoption Laws: The Basics

-Obviously, you don't have to be an attorney to adopt a child, but statutes are often written in "legalese" and can be challenging to decipher.
-In order to better help you understand New Jersey's adoption laws, we've provided a plain-English summary of the main elements of the law below.
+You don't have to be an attorney to adopt a child, but the legalese statutes are often written in can be challenging to understand.
+To better help you understand New Jersey's adoption laws, we've summarized the law below in plain English.

 Who May Be Adopted

-• If an adult adoption, the individual adopted must be 10 years younger than the petitioner
+• In an adult adoption, the adoptee must be ten years younger than the petitioner

 Who May Adopt

-• Any person of at least 18 yrs.
+• Any person at least 18 years old may adopt

-• If the petitioner is married, the spouse must consent or the application may be made jointly
+• If the petitioner is married, the married couple must consent

-Home Study Process - This is a process that allows New Jersey's Child Protection and Permanency (CP&P) agency to learn about the prospective parents, while also helping families learn about adoption and transition into their new role.
+The Home Study Process allows New Jersey's Child Protection and Permanency (CP&P) agency to learn about prospective parents while helping families learn about adoption and transition into their new role.
+Steps include:

-• CP&P provides 27 hours of training to prospective adoptive parents (required).
+• CP&P offers 27 hours of mandatory training to prospective adoptive parents

-• References must be provided (personal, employment, child care, medical).
+• References must be provided (personal, employment, childcare, medical, etc.)

-• Every member of the household over the age of 18 must undergo a criminal history background check and child abuse record information check.
+• Every adult in the household must undergo a criminal background check and child abuse record check

-• Adoptive and foster families must be licensed by the Office of Licensing (OOL).
+• Adoptive and foster families must have a license from the Office of Licensing (OOL)

 State Agency/Court